kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 }
 ```

+The `TL1` delegates another custom class `com.kazurayam.ks.testsuite.ProgressListener` to inform the `Advisor` of the status (`PASSED` or `FAILED`) of all Test Cases.

+The Test Listener is not bundled in the jar file.
 You need to write a Test Listener like this manually.
-It is not bundled in the jar file.

-`TL1` delegates another custom class `com.kazurayam.ks.testsuite.ProgressListener` to inform the `Advisor` of the status (`PASSED` or `FAILED`) of all Test Cases.
+You can just copy and paste the above code.

 ## Other source codes